712 related texts · 8 related myths · Page 3 of 15

 Moses, our great leader, actually got a glimpse of that.
-According to Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Moses had a special request of ...
+In Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Moses had a special request of God.
+He wa...

 A daunting task, wouldn't you say?
 The Torah tells us that Moses didn't just appoint Joshua.
 He made sure everyone knew it was happening, and understood why.
 According to the bibli...

-We often think of them as seamless, ordained from above.
+Them is often remembered as seamless, ordained from above.
 But what about the human element?
-The joy of passing the torch, the inevitable comparisons, the quiet transfer of power?
-Le...
+The joy of passing the torch, the inevitable comparisons, the quiet transfer of power? ...

 It’s a moment packed with weight, the transfer of leadership for an entire people. – leading the Israelites after Moses?
-Talk about big shoes to fill!
-The story goes that after Mos...
+The story goes that after Moses publicly named Joshua as hi...

 The story goes that when Moses realized that Heaven and Earth, the very cosmos, wouldn’t answer his prayers, he turned to humanity.
 He sought solace, intercession, from those he ha...